zardoy/electron-window-keeper/readme.md

 # Electron Window Keeper

-The most maintained module for persisting Electron window state.
-Also note, that I'm going to make this module super easy to use in all possible cases where you need complicated window state persistence.
+> In one day, that I'm gonna make this module super easy to use in all possible cases where you need complicated window state persistence.

+It should be a maintained alternative to electron-window-state.

 Available to use in main process only.